Cancelling the vacuum energy and Weyl anomaly in the standard model with dimension-zero scalar fields: The Weyl anomaly

-where $n_{0}$, $n_{1/2}$, $n_{1}$ and $n_{2}$ are defined as in Eq.~(\ref{E_k}).
+where $n_{0}$, $n_{1/2}$, and $n_{1}$ are defined as in Eq.~(\ref{E_k}).
 We can ignore the $\xi\Box R$ term, since it can be removed by adding a local counterterm ($\propto R^{2}$) to the Lagrangian.

-Thus, in a QFT built from ordinary scalars, Weyl spinors, vectors and gravitons (like the standard model of particle physics, coupled to gravity), all terms on the right-hand side of Eqs.~(\ref{a}, \ref{c}) are positive, so neither of the coefficients $a$ or $c$ can cancel.
+Thus, in a field theory like the standard model, built from ordinary scalars, Weyl spinors and vectors, all terms on the right-hand side of Eqs.~(\ref{a}, \ref{c}) are positive, so neither of the coefficients $a$ or $c$ can cancel.